Blog

 Multi-cloud success depends not just on skill, but on the provider’s ability to scale that skill through repeatable platforms and frameworks.

-The ISG Provider Lens™ Multi Public Cloud Services – UK 2024 report recognizes several firms as “leaders,” organizations that show consistent excellence in both consulting and managed multi-cloud services.
-For midmarket clients especially, these six providers (listed alphabetically) demonstrate the ability to deliver transformation with tangible outcomes.
+The ISG Provider Lens™ Multi Public Cloud Services – UK 2024 report places several firms in the Leader quadrant, organizations that show consistent excellence in both consulting and managed multi-cloud services.

 Hexaware is recognized as a Leader in consulting, transformation, and managed services for midmarket clients.
 The company delivers multi public cloud optimization through its vendor-agnostic Tensai® platform, which offers unified observability and AIOps capabilities across AppOps, DataOps, and InfraOps.
 This platform has demonstrated cost savings of up to 67% and supports continuous operations through features like anomaly detection, orchestration, and self-healing.